-As you will see in the Why below, the perspective of a lender is: 1) they desire to lend you money.
-And 2) they want to get it back when it’s all done.
+The perspective of any lender is, 1) they desire to lend you money, and 2) they want to get it back when it’s all done.
 It’s that simple of a reality.
-Providing the documentation below, you’ll be answering the question in the shortest time possible — an asset for a lender.
-And that, by itself, will help to get you funded.
+Providing the documentation listed below, you’ll be answering the question in the shortest time possible — an asset for a lender.
+And one that, by itself, will help you get funded.

-And, while we’re on the subject, with the full set of documents, we will give you an indication whether we can do your loan, often in as little as 24 hours.
+And while we’re on the subject, with the full set of documents, we will give you a quick yes/no, whether we can do your loan, often in as little as 24 hours.
 If we believe we have an outlet, we’ll issue the term sheet the next day, and then the evaluation process begins.

 Although perhaps unnecessary, we feel it’s beneficial to tell you exactly why this is needed.
 This perspective from the lender side will give you a much better understanding — and partnership, in this process.